FernandoFabio/FernandoFabio/README.md

 -💻 I'm Developer in Senai Cimatec

--📩 You e-mail me in fernandofabio31@gmail.com
+-📩 You can e-mail me in fernandofabio31@gmail.com

 -🌐 I speak Portuguese, English and a little bit Spanish